Montana Judge Stops Mining at Yellowstone’s Doorstep

 Sleeping bag, check.
-Bug spray, check.
+Tent, check.
 Backpack, check.

 Earthjustice, together with local and regional groups, challenged the gold exploration proposal in September 2017 under the Montana Environmental Policy Act (MEPA), arguing that state regulators downplayed and dismissed some very serious environmental risks posed by the project.
 Those include potentially long-term harm to the iconic wildlife of the Yellowstone region, particularly grizzly bears and wolverines, and threats to clean water in Yellowstone River tributaries.
 We also argued that the state didn’t seriously consider the potential that this exploration could lead to much larger-scale development.